Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-You can enable anonymous (also known as public) access to your Confluence site by granting the "Use Confluence" permission to anonymous users.
+You can enable public access (aka anonymous access) to your Confluence site by granting the "Use Confluence" permission to anonymous users.
 An "anonymous" user is someone who hasn't logged in to your Confluence site.

 Enable anonymous access